Hillenbrand (NYSE:HI) Releases FY 2022 Earnings Guidance

-Hillenbrand (NYSE:HI – Get Rating) updated its FY 2022 earnings guidance on Monday.
+Hillenbrand (NYSE:HI – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
 The company provided earnings per share guidance of $3.80-$4.00 for the period, compared to the consensus earnings per share estimate of $3.95.
 The company issued revenue guidance of $2.90 billion-$2.98 billion, compared to the consensus revenue estimate of $2.92 billion.Hillenbrand also updated its Q3 2022 guidance to $0.83-$0.90 EPS.

+Hillenbrand (NYSE:HI – Get Rating) last announced its quarterly earnings data on Monday, May 9th.
+The company reported $1.01 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.99 by $0.02.
+Hillenbrand had a net margin of 6.80% and a return on equity of 22.51%.
+The company had revenue of $742.00 million for the quarter, compared to analysts’ expectations of $728.05 million.
+During the same period in the previous year, the company posted $0.98 EPS.
+Hillenbrand’s revenue was up 2.7% compared to the same quarter last year.
+As a group, research analysts anticipate that Hillenbrand will post 3.9 earnings per share for the current fiscal year.

-Several research analysts recently weighed in on the stock.
-DA Davidson restated a buy rating on shares of Hillenbrand in a research report on Wednesday, May 11th.
-Zacks Investment Research upgraded Hillenbrand from a hold rating to a buy rating and set a $46.00 price target on the stock in a report on Friday.
-Finally, StockNews.com raised Hillenbrand from a buy rating to a strong-buy rating in a report on Thursday.
-Three investment analysts have rated the stock with a buy rating and one has given a strong buy rating to the company.
-According to MarketBeat.com, the stock currently has an average rating of Buy and an average price target of $56.00.
+Several equities analysts have recently commented on HI shares.
+StockNews.com upgraded Hillenbrand from a buy rating to a strong-buy rating in a research note on Thursday, May 12th.
+DA Davidson reaffirmed a buy rating on shares of Hillenbrand in a research report on Wednesday, May 11th.
+Finally, Zacks Investment Research raised Hillenbrand from a hold rating to a buy rating and set a $46.00 price target on the stock in a report on Friday, May 13th.
+Three equities research analysts have rated the stock with a buy rating and one has given a strong buy rating to the company.
+According to data from MarketBeat, Hillenbrand currently has an average rating of Buy and a consensus price target of $56.00.

+Hedge funds have recently bought and sold shares of the company.
+Mariner LLC bought a new position in shares of Hillenbrand during the first quarter worth approximately $522,000.
+SkyView Investment Advisors LLC raised its position in shares of Hillenbrand by 207.4% in the 1st quarter.
+SkyView Investment Advisors LLC now owns 11,665 shares of the company’s stock worth $515,000 after acquiring an additional 7,870 shares in the last quarter.
+Natixis Advisors L.P. raised its position in shares of Hillenbrand by 3.1% in the 1st quarter.
+Natixis Advisors L.P. now owns 11,557 shares of the company’s stock worth $510,000 after acquiring an additional 346 shares in the last quarter.
+KB Financial Partners LLC increased its position in Hillenbrand by 18.1% in the 1st quarter.
+KB Financial Partners LLC now owns 10,932 shares of the company’s stock valued at $483,000 after buying an additional 1,676 shares in the last quarter.
+Finally, Dynamic Technology Lab Private Ltd bought a new stake in Hillenbrand in the 1st quarter valued at about $468,000.
+85.91% of the stock is owned by institutional investors.

 Hillenbrand Company Profile (Get Rating)